TrickyFatCat/TrickyPickups/README.md

 1. `ActivatePickup` - activates the pickup logic.
 Call this function if you want to activate the pickup in your custom pickup class;
 2. `EnablePickup` - enables pickup if it was disabled when `DestroyOnActivation == false`;
-3. `PickupEffect` - a function which is called to activate the actual pickup effect.
-Override it to implement pickup effect;

 #### Events